 Students studying abroad are often eligible for alternative scholarships and are encouraged to use these resources to reduce their financial burden.
 Some scholarships can be used to pay parts of tuition while others can be put toward flights or living expenses.

-Participants who study abroad through Fairfield are charged regular Fairfield tuition as well as a percentage of housing and meal plans that varies by location and housing selection.
-All of your Fairfield scholarships and aid, including federal funds, can be used towards your study abroad expenses for one semester with the exceptions of athletic scholarships, tuition remission, FACHEX, tuition exchange and work-study monies.
-With the approval of the Director of International Programs, Modern Language, International Business, and International Studies majors may use Fairfield University financial aid for two semesters abroad.
+Fairfield University students who study abroad for a semester or year are charged Undergraduate Fairfield tuition.
+Where applicable, students will be charged Fairfield housing and Fairfield board rates.
+Fairfield University scholarships and aid, including Federal Funds, may be used towards your study abroad expenses for one semester.
+Athletic scholarships, FACHEX, tuition exchange and work-study monies are not eligible.
+A percentage of Dependent Grant-in-Aid may be used for study abroad tuition.
+Please contact Human Resources for details.
+With the approval of the Director of Study Abroad and the relevant department chair, Modern Language, International Business, and International Studies majors may use Fairfield University financial aid for two semesters abroad.

 The Gilman Scholarship Program offers awards for undergraduate study abroad and aims to diversity the kinds of students who study abroad and the countries and regions where they go by supporting undergraduates whose finances may have kept them from participating otherwise.
 This scholarship is only available to US undergraduates who are receiving Federal Pell Grants.